OmarSyedDev/OLEDWindowShifter/README.md

 # OLED Window Shifter
-A Windows 11 program used to reduce burn in potential caused by stagnant windows on OLED monitors.
+A Windows 11 program used to reduce burn in potential caused by stagnant windows on an OLED monitor.

 <img width="360" height="231" alt="WindowView" src="https://github.com/user-attachments/assets/92438349-7ee7-41fc-bb04-6df0654f5dfb" />

 # What It Does
 The program is designed to move all windows in the same direction until one hits the screen boundary, at which it will choose a new direction to move the windows.
-The idea is that by periodically shifting windows, you can reduce the potential for burn-in on OLED monitors.
+The idea is that by periodically shifting windows, you can reduce the potential for burn-in on an OLED monitor.

 NOTE: This does not work with maximized windows.
 It also may not work if windows are spread out too close to screen boundries.
+It also may not work on multi-monitor setups (although this has not been tested).

 # How To Build .exe and Run It
 1. Download the OLED_Window_Shifter.py file from this repo.